AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 When a page loads, your typically fire a page load beacon triggered by the `s.t()` function.
 This automatically increments a `page view` metric for the page listed in the `pageName` variable.

 However, sometimes you don't want to increment page views on your site, because the action that is taking place is "smaller" (or maybe just different) than a page view.
-In this case, we will use the `s.tl()` function, which is commonly referred to as a "track link" request or "hit".
+In this case, you will use the `s.tl()` function, which is commonly referred to as a "track link" request or "hit".
 Even though it is referred to as a track link call, it doesn't have to be triggered on a link click.
 It can be triggered by *any* of the events that are available to you via in the Launch rule builder, including your own custom JavaScript.

-In this tutorial, we will trigger an `s.tl()` call using one of the coolest JavaScript events, an `Enters Viewport` event.
+In this tutorial, you will trigger an `s.tl()` call using one of the coolest JavaScript events, an `Enters Viewport` event.

 ### The Use Case

-For this use case, we want to know if people are scrolling down on our We.Retail home page far enough to see the *New Arrivals* section of our page.
-There is some internal discord at our company about whether people are even seeing that section or not, so we want to use Analytics to determine the truth.
+For this use case, you want to know if people are scrolling down on our We.Retail home page far enough to see the *New Arrivals* section of our page.
+There is some internal discord at our company about whether people are even seeing that section or not, so you want to use Analytics to determine the truth.

 ### Create the Rule in Launch